fommil/fpmortals/manuscript/complete.md

 A> when obvious code fails, such is the reality of Shapeless.
 Another thing we A> could have reasonably done here is to have `sealed` the `DerivedEqual` trait so A> that only derived versions are valid.
 But `sealed trait` is not compatible with A> SAM types!
-When you live this close to the razor's edge, expect to get cut.
+Living at the razor's edge, expect to get cut.

 With this in mind, we no longer need the `implicit val generic` or the explicit type parameters on the call to `.gen`.
 We can wire up `@deriving` by adding an